Acorn Veterinary Clinic

 Carla Weinberg, DVM

 Dr. Carla Weinberg is a true "California Girl"-- raised in the Fresno area and attended Occidental college in Los Angeles.
 Wanting to try something different, she moved to Illinois for graduate school in Physiology and received a Master’s degree there but realized her heart was in California so she returned home.
 She received her Doctor of Veterinary Medicine from UC Davis in 1997 with a focus on small and exotic medicine.
-Dr. Weinberg lives with her husband, daughter, 2 dogs, 3 cats and 1 cockatoo (Bobby).
+Dr. Weinberg lives with her husband, 2 dogs, 3 cats and 1 cockatoo (Bobby).
 She is interested in the human/pet bond and quality of life for the owner and their furry, feathered and scaled family members.
 She loves time with her kids and husband, water sports, bike-riding, reading and traveling.
 She can't wait to meet you and your pets!

 Rick Bertsch, DVM